jxwolstenholme/btsmarthub_devicelist/README.md

 For use with a BT Smart Hub 2, set the smarthub_model flag to 2, for a BT Smart Hub 1 set the smarthub_model flag to 1.
 If you are not sure, leave the flag blank and it will attempt to determine the hub type.

-If the router is a BT Smart Hub 2 the additional keys will be populated:
+If the router is a BT Smart Hub 2 and you set the include_connections flag then the additional keys will additionally be populated:
  - ConnectionType (Ether | 2G | 5G  fixed/wifi 2.4Ghz/wifi 5Ghz)
  - ParentName (Name of parent device is connecting through - eg wifi disks name)
  - ParentPhysAddress ( MAC Address of the parent)